qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   previously only know from graphics programs.
 The pixels of your overlaying and underlaying layers are mixed through the settings described in :ref:`blend-modes'.

-* :guilabel:'Draw effects': This function adds paint effects for customising the visualization of vector files.
+* :guilabel:'Draw effects': This function adds paint effects for customizing the visualization of vector files.
 The function is activated by checking the :menuselection:'Draw effects' button and then customize it by clicking the :menuselection:'Customize effects' button (the small “star” shape, on the right